coldborne/CombatSandboxWithBugs/README.md

 - vehicle mobility and module damage
 - capture point
 - debug overlay
-- repro scenario runner
 - session logging

 ## Intentional Bugs
 This sandbox includes several intentionally enabled bugs for demonstration purposes:
-- player remains in reloading state after entering vehicle
 - vehicle can move with destroyed engine
-- capture progress does not reset
 - player exits vehicle into blocked geometry
 - weapon can fire with zero ammo
+- capture progress does not reset
 - dead player still counts for capture
+- capture progress is not displayed on the player`s screen

 ## Controls
 - WASD - move